 Archery is truly one of the world’s oldest and most ancient sports.
 It is closely linked to the development of civilization and as a cultural advance, comparable to the discovery of fire and the invention of the wheel.
 While Archery competitions date back to 1200 BC, it first appeared in the Olympic Games of 1900.
 Archery was the only sport contested in the Stoke Mandeville Games in 1948, which was the first organized competition for wheelchair athletes and the inspiration for the Paralympic movement.
-Male and female Archers compete in two primary categories based upon bow type (recurve or compound) and shoot varying distances based upon their age and physical challenge(s).
+Male and female archers compete in three categories: Recurve Open, Compound Open, and W1.
+They shooting varying distances based upon their age and classifications.

 - Finger Tab; Mouth Tab; Shoulder or Mechanical Release

 Any USA archer can apply to be nationally classified through USA Archery.
 International classification is applied for through the National Governing Body (USA Archery) but is offered only at international events.
 A classification does not necessarily make an athlete eligible to compete in a para archery division but may make them eligible to compete in a non-para category with an assistive device.